Part of my research on robust evaluation of adaptive systems.

 Future Directions

-- →Hierarchical GCL: Federated structures for populations > 100 agents to overcome coordination overhead limits
+- →Hierarchical GCL: Federated structures for populations > 100 agents

-- →LLM Training: True GCL training with stake mechanisms (Experiment 20 confirmed prompting alone is insufficient)
+- →LLM Training: True GCL training with stake mechanisms

-- →Real-World Deployment: Substrate boundary governance for enterprise AI systems (healthcare handoffs, compliance verification)
+- →Real-World Deployment: Enterprise AI systems